owebboy/typographic-styles/README.md

 - Stylus
 - .gitignore file
+- on npm

 ## How to use

-1. Clone `git clone git@github.com:owebboy/typographic-styles.git`
+1. Clone `git clone git@github.com:owebboy/typographic-styles.git` or you can also install it with npm, `npm install typographic-styles`
 2. Start developing

 ## License